-This policy is applicable to all applicants applying for a full time further education course, substantial part time or an apprenticeship programme starting in the academic year September 2020 onwards
+This policy is applicable to all applicants applying for a full time programmes, substantial part time, a higher education programme or an apprenticeship programme starting in the academic year September 2024.
+Students progressing internally within college e.g. Level 2 to Level 3 will utilise the internal progression process, however the principle of this policy still applies to them.